pawanit17/learn_docker/README.md

 - 3. Run the docker container from the image ```docker run -p 8888:5000 restapi:latest```
 - https://www.baeldung.com/dockerizing-spring-boot-application

+## How to set environment variables in docker

 ## How to add more containers and put a load balancer ahead of them / application scaling

 ## Docker Volumes